 How to Manage Personal and Professional Anxiety

 As an educator, you are most likely curious and value learning about new things.
-If you have a student struggling with anxiety or OCD, familiarize yourself with these conditions – what they are, how they manifest, and their impact on functioning – in order to better understand what your student is experiencing and to dispel the idea that they are not real.
+If you have a student struggling with anxiety or OCD, familiarize yourself with these conditions.
+Learn what they are, how they manifest, and their impact on functioning.
+This will help you better understand what your student is experiencing and to dispel the idea that they are not real.

 iStock-494486267.jpg